A letter written by: Victoria Guggenbiller

-Pass the OT is an expert at the NBCOT® exam
+Pass the OT is an expert in taking the NBCOT(R) exam

 We know this test backwards and forwards and have spent many years developing a program that accommodates all learning styles and abilities.
 Because our program is web based, we can add information right away without waiting for editing or printing.
 This also allows us to be on top of material and add information once it is completed.
 We are always striving to make our program the most effective and efficient program for both OT and OTA students.

 Our course is structured, comprehensive, up-to-date, easy to use, and simulates the actual exam

 Pass the OT focuses on providing students with a study plan to eliminate guesswork of what to study and we simplify complex material through audio recordings, charts, videos, and online timed/untimed tests and accommodation tests.
 We also give students the proper tools to assess their strengths and weaknesses so that they can focus their study efforts.
 With other test preparation services that provide books and pdfs, the material simply gives too much information, only a definition without providing a clinical application example, or has test questions on all topics.
 Competitor programs don’t provide enough focus on interventions and this is tremendously important since 50% of the test is intervention based.
 Our webcourse is quite different.
 We believe in making test preparation as easy as possible for the student by providing visual, auditory, verbal, and kinesthetic reinforcement of the information.